-- the reclassification of the balances of all common and preferred members' interests to common stock; - the reclassification of an executive officer's profits interest award from other non-current liabilities to common stock; - the exchange of our VAR grants into options to purchase shares of our common stock; - the recognition of deferred tax assets and liabilities at an assumed combined federal, state and city income tax rate of 39.4%; - the recognition of the term loan facility entered into on September 21, 2012; - the distributions to be made to members prior to the Reorganization; - the balance sheet adjustments associated with the vesting of equity awards; and - a provision for income taxes as a corporation at an assumed combined federal, state and city income tax rate of 39.4% of our pre-tax net income for the year ended December 31, 2011 and for the six months ended June 30, 2012.
+- the reclassification of the balances of all common and preferred members' interests to common stock; - the reclassification of an executive officer's profits interest award from other non-current liabilities to common stock; - the exchange of our VAR grants into options to purchase shares of our common stock; - the recognition of deferred tax assets and liabilities at an assumed combined federal, state and city income tax rate of %; - the distributions to be made to members prior to the Reorganization; - · the balance sheet adjustments associated with the vesting of equity awards; and - a provision for income taxes as a corporation at an assumed combined federal, state and city income tax rate of % of our pre-tax net income.
 The actual combined tax rate will depend on many factors and may be higher or lower than this assumed rate.